Natsirt87/KL25Z/ReferenceGuide.md

 `PORTA->PCR[4] |= PORT_PCR_MUX(1) | PORT_PCR_PE_MASK | PORT_PCR_PS_MASK`\
 This sets the pin as GPIO, enables the pull resistor, and sets the pull resistor direction to up.

-### Module specific intialization
+### Peripheral specific intialization
 After giving the pin a multiplexer setting through its PCR, it will be connected to a certain peripheral module (or none if the setting is 0, in which case you're done).

-Initializing the pin for the module it's connected to is different for each module, refer to a specific module's section to see initialization details.
+Initializing the pin for the peripheral it's connected to is different for each peripheral, refer to a specific peripheral's section to see initialization details.

 ## GPIO